evolution-linux/evolution-docs/src/xbps/troubleshooting/common-issues.md

 is probably due to outdated or orphan packages.
 To check for outdated packages, simply try to [update your system](../index.md#updating).
-Orphan packages, on the other hand, have been removed from the Void repos, but are still installed on your system; they can be removed by running [xbps-remove(1)](https://man.voidlinux.org/xbps-remove.1) with the `-o` option.
+Orphan packages, on the other hand, have been removed from the Void or EvolutionOS repos, but are still installed on your system; they can be removed by running [xbps-remove(1)](https://man.voidlinux.org/xbps-remove.1) with the `-o` option.